-Publisher is a legal or natural person publishing a scientific publication.
+The publisher is a legal or natural person publishing a scientific publication.

-Reader is any person familiarized with published materials.
+The reader is any person familiarized with published materials.

-Plagiarism is an intentional appropriation of authorship of somebody’s science or art works, ideas or inventions.
+Plagiarism is an intentional appropriation of authorship of somebody’s science or artworks, ideas or inventions.
 Plagiarism may be a violation of copyright law and patent law and may entail legal liability.

 Principles of professional ethics in editor and publisher work

-- The editor should evaluate intellectual content of manuscript regardless of race, gender, sexual orientation, religion, origin, nationality, social status or political affiliation of authors.
+- The editor should evaluate the intellectual content of manuscript regardless of race, gender, sexual orientation, religion, origin, nationality, social status or political affiliation of authors.

-- Unpublished data from submitted manuscripts must not be used for personal purposes or passed to third parties without written consent of the author.
+- Unpublished data from submitted manuscripts must not be used for personal purposes or passed to third parties without the written consent of the author.
 Information or ideas obtained while editing and related to possible benefits must be kept confidential and must not be used for personal gain.